Problems posed by technological design and off-design operation

 For example, for an exchanger they define flow patterns and free flow area devoted to the fluid, hydraulic diameters, and for a piston compressor, isentropic or volumetric efficiencies.

 Note that the estimation of these quantities is not always easy, because the manufacturers rarely provide them as such.
 They should generally be identified from the data sheets, charts or software made available to customers.

 The most significant changes relate to heat exchangers, Thermoptim versions prior to 1.7 or 2.7 determining only the product UA of the overall heat exchange coefficient U by the area A of the exchanger, without the two terms being evaluated separately.
-To size a heat exchanger, that is to say calculate its surface, we must first, choose a geometric configuration, secondly compute U, which depends on the configuration, thermophysical properties of fluids, and operating conditions.
+To size a heat exchanger, that is to say calculate its surface, we must first choose a geometric configuration, and secondly compute U, which depends on the configuration, thermophysical properties of fluids, and operating conditions.